SeungukJeong/AIforML/README.md

 # MLforAI
-repository for the class AIforML 2022 Autumn
+repository for the class ML for AI, 2022 Autumn